Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would prohibit any person from operating an unmanned aerial vehicle over a polling place or within the electioneering zone on election day.
-Creates new criminal offense with penalties to be specified in statute.
+Prohibits any person from operating an unmanned aerial vehicle over a polling place or within the designated electioneering zone on election day.
+Intended to protect election security and voting locations from drone surveillance.

 Last action: February 5, 2026

-Senate companion to HB 5225.
-Prohibits operation of unmanned aerial vehicles over polling places or within electioneering zones on election day.
+Senate companion to HB 5225 — prohibits drone operations over polling places or within electioneering zones on election day to protect election integrity and prevent surveillance at voting locations.

 Last action: February 6, 2026